The differences between Open, Pending, and Closed tickets

 Learn more about creating a ticket in this article: Creating and responding to tickets

-To view your tickets, go to Messages and check the box labeled Tickets in the upper menu of the Dashboard.
+To view your tickets, go to Inbox and check the Tickets tab.

 Your tickets will be marked Open, Pending, or Closed.
 You can view all tickets created by agents or admins.
 The status for each is shown beside the ticket symbol.

 Select the tickets you want to view in the drop-down menu at the top of the status column.
-Then, select Open, Pending, or Closed, as shown below:
+You can Filter the tickets by status: Open, Pending, or Closed, as shown below:

 How to manually change the status of a ticket